 Failure to meet the recommended five portions a day of fruit and vegetables a day represents a heavy health and care burden in England.

-The dietary policies investigated in this study – a universal 10% subsidy, a targeted 30% subsidy to low-income households and a social marketing campaign – could increase consumption and reduce the disease burden.
-However, the cost-effectiveness and impact on inequalities varied markedly between policies.
+Dietary policies, such as universal and targeted subsidies or social marketing campaigns, can increase consumption of fruit and vegetables and hence reduce the attributable disease burden.
+However, the cost-effectiveness and impact on inequalities varies markedly between different policies.
+Therefore, a targeted subsidy to low-income households may be the most cost-effective and equitable strategy from a societal perspective.

 Introduction

-The association of low consumption of fruit and vegetables (F&V) with an increased risk of cardiovascular diseases (CVD), type 2 diabetes and cancer[1, 2] underpins the World Health Organisation (WHO) recommendation to eat five portions of F&V per day (equivalent to 400g).[3]
+The association of low consumption of fruit and vegetables (F&V) with an increased risk of cardiovascular diseases (CVD), type 2 diabetes and cancer[1, 2] underpins the World Health Organisation’s (WHO) recommendation to eat five portions of F&V per day (equivalent to 400g).[3]
 However, English adults eat on average 3.8 portions per day, with only 29% reaching the recommended daily intake.[4]
 This proportion drops to 23% for adults in the lowest income quintile, which contributes to widening inequalities.[5]
 However, the burden of disease and associated healthcare costs attributable to failure to meet the recommended intake of F&V in England remain unknown.
 A previous study estimated that treating chronic diseases associated with a poor diet cost the National Health Service (NHS) £5.8 billion in 2006/07,[6] but the specific contribution of low F&V intake was not investigated.
 There is thus a need for robust estimates of the health and economic burden of low consumption of F&V in England.

-The WHO has been urging governments to implement evidence-based policies to improve diet and particularly intake of F&V.[7] However, the optimal methods to increase F&V consumption at population level remain unclear.
-Options include provision of information by social marketing campaigns (SMC), and direct economic incentives.[8]
-The latter may be effective measures of altering consumption, particularly among socio-economically deprived groups, who are more price sensitive and also have higher incidence of CVD and cancers, and poorer health outcomes.[9]
+The WHO has been urging governments to implement evidence-based policies to improve diet and particularly to increase intakes of of F&V.[7] Although different strategies are available, such as provision of information by social marketing campaigns (SMC) and direct economic incentives, the ideal approach remains unclear.[8]
+Fiscal measures may improve consumption, particularly among socio-economically deprived groups, who are more price sensitive and also have higher incidence of CVD and cancers, and poorer health outcomes.[9]
 Although there is some evidence on the quantitative impact of dietary policies in the UK[10] and from cost-effectiveness studies elsewhere,[11, 12] to our knowledge no evidence is currently available on the cost-effectiveness of interventions promoting consumption of F&V in England.
 Therefore, this study aimed (1) to estimate the deaths, years of life lost (YLL), and healthcare costs attributable to low intake of F&V in England, and (2) to compare the cost-effectiveness of three different policies promoting consumption of F&V – a nationwide SMC, a universal subsidy and a targeted subsidy to low-income households.

 Methods